-We consider two systems, $\Sigma$ and $\tilde\Sigma$, evolving under the following dynamics
+We consider two systems $\Sigma$ and $\tilde\Sigma$ evolving under the following dynamics

 Here $x, \tx \in \R^n$ encode the states of each of the systems and, $f: \R^n \rightarrow \R^n$ and $g: \R^n \rightarrow \R^n$ are nonlinear functions encoding the dynamics.
 Lastly, $y, \ty \in \R^p$ are measurements of the systems through the observation matrix $C\in \R^{p\times n}$.
-We note that the choice to make linear measurements of the states is analogous to neuroscience settings where microelectrode arrays are used to capture single neuron or multiple neuron recordings in a superposition.
-We now formalize the notion of indistinguishability. \begin{definition} We say that the systems \eqref{sys:original} and \eqref{sys:perturbed} \textit{become indistinguishable} with respect to some positive definite matrix $M$ if $\forall \epsilon >0 ~~\exists T > 0$ such that $\|y(t) - \tilde y(t) \|_M <\epsilon ~~ \forall t > T$. \end{definition} To compare the trajectories of the systems \eqref{sys:original} and \eqref{sys:perturbed}, and determine whether they become indistinguishable, we consider the auxiliary system inspired by \cite{JOUFFROY_2005}:
+The choice to analyze linear measurements of the states is reasonable as, for instance, in neuroscience settings microelectrode arrays are used to capture single neuron or multiple neuron recordings in a linear superposition.
+We now formalize the notion of indistinguishability. \begin{definition} We say that the systems \eqref{sys:original} and \eqref{sys:perturbed} \textit{become indistinguishable} with respect to some positive definite matrix $M$ if $\forall \epsilon >0 ~~\exists T > 0$ such that $\|y(t) - \tilde y(t) \|_M <\epsilon ~~ \forall t > T$. \end{definition} To compare the trajectories of the systems \eqref{sys:original} and \eqref{sys:perturbed} and determine whether they become indistinguishable, we consider the auxiliary system inspired by \cite{JOUFFROY_2005}:

 Here $s\in [0,1]$, and for $s = 0$ we recover the dynamics of $\Sigma$ and for $s=1$ we recover the dynamics of $\tilde{\Sigma}$. \begin{remark} The auxiliary system defined in \eqref{sys:aux} is a convex combination of the dynamics in \eqref{sys:original} and \eqref{sys:perturbed}.
-In \cite[Example 2.2]{WANG_2004} it is shown that a convex combination of contracting systems tend to a common trajectory or equilibrium point shared among them. \end{remark} We now measure the time-varying length \cite{JOUFFROY_2005, SIMPSONPORCO_2014} with respect to some positive definite matrix $M(x) \in \R^{p\times p}$ between the trajectories of \eqref{sys:original} and \eqref{sys:perturbed} defined as
+In \cite[Ex.
+2.2]{WANG_2004} a convex combination of contracting systems is shown to tend to a shared trajectory or equilibrium point. \end{remark} We now measure the time-varying length \cite{JOUFFROY_2005, SIMPSONPORCO_2014} between the trajectories of \eqref{sys:original} and \eqref{sys:perturbed} with respect to some positive definite matrix $M(\xa) \in \R^{p\times p}$ defined as

-With this, we can now study the dynamics of this length that measures a parametrized arc that connects trajectories of the systems \eqref{sys:original} and \eqref{sys:perturbed}.
-We define the matrix $M_C \coloneq C^\top MC$.
+We now study the dynamics of this length.
+For brevity, we define the matrix $M_C = C^\top MC$.